 Rights Respecting School

-The staff and children of St Nicolas C of E Academy have worked incredibly hard to achieve the Silver Rights Respecting school award.
-We are now heading for Gold.
+The staff and children of St Nicolas C of E Academy have worked incredibly hard to achieve the Gold Rights Respecting school award.
+We are now one of over 350 schools in the UK to have reached the highest stage of the RRSA.

 What is the Rights Respecting School Award?